buggins/dlangui/README.md

 To build dlangui apps, development packages for following libraries required:

         xcb, xcb-util, xcb-shm, xcb-image, xcb-keysyms, X11-xcb, X11

+E.g. in Ubuntu, you can use:

+        sudo apt-get install libxcb-image0-dev libxcb-shm0-dev libxcb-keysyms1-dev libfreeimage-dev

 In runtime, .so for following libraries are being loaded (binary packages required):